Jack Liebeck: Career

 In 2014, Liebeck began his recording relationship with Hyperion Records with releases of Kreisler Violin Music with pianist Katya Apekisheva.
 His Bruch concerto series with the BBC Scottish Symphony Orchestra and Martyn Brabbins has received wide critical acclaim: "delightful mix of charm and bucolic spirit through Liebeck's remarkable artistry and imagination" (The Telegraph); his last in the series, Violin Concerto No. 2, was released in early 2017.

 Liebeck plays the 'Ex-Wilhelmj' J. B. Guadagnini dated 1785 and is loaned a Joseph Henry bow by Kathron Sturrock in the memory of her deceased husband, Professor David Bennett.

-In 2022, Liebeck became the new artistic director of the Australian Festival of Chamber Music from 2022.
+In 2022, Liebeck became the new artistic director of the Australian Festival of Chamber Music.

 On the 14th of November 2022, it was announced by Ashley Wass that Liebeck would be the external assessor for the 2022-23 Yehudi Menuhin School internal student assessments.